joergfoertsch/trb_dirich_threshold/README.md

 Program to set DiRICH thresholds at the HADES RICH

 To compile the HADESthreshscan you need a version of ROOT (tested with >5.34), trbnet and boost-libraries.
-The boost libraries are assumed to be in the /lib
+The ROOT, boost and trbnet libraries should be filled in the Makefile: TRBNETDIR, ROOTDIR, BOOSTDIR.
-ROOT and trbnet should be filled in the Makefile: TRBNETDIR, ROOTDIR.
+The current setting of all of these varibles forsees a compilation on lxhadeb06 as hadaq.

-The current setting of both of these varibles forsees a compilation on lxhadeb06 as hadaq
+Before using the program you need to set the correct LD_LIBRARY_PATH via ". setLD"

-Before using the program you need to set the correct LD_LIBRARY_PATH via ". setLD" The usage of the program can be seen by using the --help /-h command Examples of standard tasks are:
+The usage of the program can be seen by using the --help /-h command Examples of standard tasks are: